Amenly/EroMe/README.md

 **Q: Why didn't the script download all of the videos in an album?**

 A: One possibility is that some of the videos are still being encoded, in which case you'll have to scrape it again at a later time.

+**Q: I received a JSONDecodeError.
+Help?**

+A: You're on Windows and you used backslashes (\) instead of forward slashes (/) for your pathname.
+Replace the backslashes with forward slashes.